moorepants/application-materials/research-statement.rst

-Powered assistive devices such as powered below- and above-knee prostheses have improved drastically in the last decade and have been shown to reduce the metabolic cost of walking in amputees [Au2009]_, with some now moving to commericial products (e.g. Rheo Knee).
+Powered assistive devices such as powered below- and above-knee prostheses have improved drastically in the last decade and have been shown to reduce the metabolic cost of walking in amputees [Au2009]_, with some now moving to commercial products (e.g. Rheo Knee).
 Unpowered [Collins2015]_ and powered [Zhang2017]_ exoskeletons can also do the same for able bodied walkers [Collins2015]_.
 Powered lower limb exoskeleton for paraplegics are just now being approved by the FDA for the US and European markets (e.g. Rewalk, Indego, Esko).
 These devices rely primary on non-neural control, offer no balance during gait, and move with a very unnatural gait.
 Future research will improve all three of these aspects to bring natural self-balanced walking back to the paralyzed.

-In the past year, we have started to see merger of the successes in software and the successes in hardware with demonstrations such as [OpenAI2018]_ but much is a bright future for discovery with lower limb systems.
+In the past year, we have started to see merger of the successes in software and the successes in hardware with demonstrations such as in [OpenAI2018]_ alluding to a bright future for discovery with lower limb systems.

 ..
    TODO : Ferris/Sawicki for powered ankle